 I’m not going to pretend I’ve tried every vegan/non-dairy milk out there but I have tested a fair bit in the last few years.
 The ones that stick around please me on three levels:

-- They taste good on their own and taste good in/do not change the taste of what I’m putting them in (in a way that I don’t like).
+- They taste good on their own and taste good in/do not change the taste of what I’m putting them in (or at least don’t change the taste in a way that I don’t like).

 - They are reasonably priced and available at the places I shop.